peteroupc/peteroupc.github.io/randomfunc.md

 [^21]: See also the _Stack Overflow_ question "Random index of a non zero value in a numpy array".

 [^22]: S. Linderman, "A Parallel Gamma Sampling Implementation", Laboratory for Independent Probabilistic Systems Blog, Feb.
-21, 2013, illustrates one example, a GPU-implemented sampler of gamma-distributed random variates.
+21, 2013, illustrates one example, a sampler of gamma-distributed random variates that is designed to run on a programmable video card.

 [^23]: De Bruyne, B., et al., "Generating discrete-time constrained random walks and Lévy flights, arXiv:2104.06145 (2021).